The African Savanna is a vast grassland environment that spans the entire continent of Africa from the center to the southeast.

 The African savanna is the natural habitat of the white rhinoceros.

-The savanna provides the perfect environment for this enormous animal since it has watering holes, mud wallows, grasses to graze on, and sufficient cover from the sun’s intense heat.
+The savanna provides the perfect environment for this enormous animal, with watering holes, mud wallows, grasses to graze on, and sufficient cover from the sun’s intense heat.

 The front horn of a white rhinoceros can grow to be as long as 60 inches, but it most commonly measures 24 inches.
 White rhinos have two horns.

-These enormous animals living in the Savanna consume about 120 pounds of food daily and have flat noses and broad lips, both of which have evolved to enable them to approach closer to the ground level to pick grasses and vegetables.
+These enormous animals live in the Savanna and consume about 120 pounds of food daily.
+They have flat noses and broad lips, both of which have evolved to enable them to approach closer to the ground level to pick grasses and vegetables.

 Their daily food intake is approximately 120 pounds.